 “7 And as ye go, preach, saying, 'The kingdom of heaven is at hand.'
 8 Heal the sick, cleanse the lepers, raise the dead, cast out devils: freely ye have received, freely give.
 9 Provide neither gold, nor silver, nor brass in your purses.
 10 Nor scrip for your journey, neither two coats, neither shoes, nor yet staves: for the workman is worthy of his meat.”

 The command to preach “the kingdom of heaven is at hand” so long ago (over one thousand nine hundred and seventy-four years) means a lot.
-It must have been historically and chronologically near to their days, and it means the Judæans must have been living both at the end of a great epoch and within reach of a new one.
+The promised kingdom of God must have been historically and chronologically near to their days, and it means the Judæans must have been living both at the end of a great epoch and within reach of a new one.
 The miracles of the Apostles functioned as a seal of the authenticity of their message.13

 “11 And into whatsoever city or town ye shall enter, inquire who in it is worthy, and there abide till ye go thence.
 12 And when ye come into an house, salute it.
 13 And if the house be worthy, let your peace come upon it: but if it be not worthy, let your peace return to you.
 14 And whosoever shall not receive you, nor hear your words, when ye depart out of that house or city, shake off the dust of your feet.
 15 Verily I say unto you, It shall be more tolerable for the land of Sodom and Gomorrah in the day of judgment, than for that city.”

 Contrary to ultra-dispensationalist, E.W.Bullinger, (1837-1913) the consequences of rejecting the Word of Truth were not negligible.
 Where is the suggestion here of Judæa's 'acquittal'?
 Where does Jesus suggest that those under the Law were being 'set aside'?
-Instead, a frightful price, exceeding even the severity of the judgment of Sodom and Gomorrah (who fell afoul of the patience of God for their wicked sins) would be incurred by any negligent first century Judæan.
+Instead of being given a pass, a frightful price, exceeding even the severity of the judgment of Sodom and Gomorrah (who fell afoul of the patience of God for their wicked sins) would be incurred by any negligent first century Judæan.
 All who failed to heed the Apostles or take their message to heart and govern themselves accordingly stood in danger of impending consequences.